Half of the world’s habitable land is used for agriculture

 Endnotes

-1. This data is sourced from the UN Food and Agriculture Organization.
+This data is sourced from the UN Food and Agriculture Organization.
 Other studies confirm this distribution of global land: in an analysis of how humans have transformed global land use in recent centuries, Ellis et al. (2010) found that by 2000, 55% of Earth’s ice-free (not simply habitable) land had been converted into cropland, pasture, and urban areas.
 This left only 45% as ‘natural’ or ‘semi-natural’ land.

 Ellis, E. C., Klein Goldewijk, K., Siebert, S., Lightman, D., & Ramankutty, N. (2010).
 Anthropogenic transformation of the biomes, 1700 to 2000.
 Global Ecology and Biogeography, 19(5), 589-606.

-2. The land area of the United States is around 9.2 million km2.
-Multiplied by 5, gives us 46 million km2.
+The land area of the United States is around 9.2 million km2.
+Multiplied by 5, it gives us 46 million km2.
 Note that when inland water bodies and coastal waters are included, the surface area of the US is 9.8 million km2.
 Agricultural land would then be 4.9 times the size of the US.

-To get the breakdown of cropland areas, we have combined the UN FAO land use areas with the share of area given to food, feed, and non-food uses from the 2018 paper in Science from Joseph Poore and Thomas Nemecek.
-It is the largest meta-analysis of global food systems to date, covering 38,700 commercially viable farms in 119 countries and 40 products representing around 90% of global protein and calorie consumption.
+To get the breakdown of cropland areas, we have combined the UN FAO land use areas with the share given to food, feed, and non-food uses from the 2018 paper in Science from Joseph Poore and Thomas Nemecek.
+It is the largest meta-analysis of global food systems to date, covering 38,700 commercially viable farms in 119 countries and 40 products representing around 90% of worldwide protein and calorie consumption.

-Poore and Nemecek estimate that 50% of croplands are used for human food; 38% is for livestock feed; and 12% is for non-food uses.
+Poore and Nemecek estimate that 50% of croplands are used for human food, 38% is for livestock feed and 12% is for non-food uses.

-5. Grazing land for livestock can also be split between food and non-food products such as leather, hides, and other industrial products.
+Grazing land for livestock can also be split between food and non-food products such as leather, hides, and other industrial products.
 Poore and Nemecek (2018) estimate that 87% of grazing land is for meat and dairy production, and the remaining 13% is for non-food uses.

-6. All of the following numbers come from the UN Food and Agriculture Organization (FAO).
+All of the following numbers come from the UN Food and Agriculture Organization (FAO).
 They can be found on its FAOSTAT database.

 40% of the world’s protein comes from animal products, and 60% from plant-based foods.
 However, seafood is also included in animal products here.
 Around 57% of this comes from aquaculture — which requires some land to grow fish feed — while the other 43% is from wild catch, which does not use land.